koalazak/dorita980/README.md

 Make sure your robot is on the Home Base and powered on.
 Then press and hold the HOME button on your robot until it plays a series of tones (about 2 seconds).
 Release the button and your robot will flash WIFI light.
 Then press any key...
-Looking for robots...
-Robot found! with blid/username: xxxxxxxxxxxxx
 { ver: '2',
   hostname: 'Roomba-xxxxxxxxxxxxx',
   robotname: 'Dorita',